lbwa/how-virtual-scorll-works/README.md

 This project is used to describe how virtual scroll works.

-- Why use virtual scroll?
+- Why we use virtual scroll?

-- Reduce DOM node memory usage significantly.
+- Reduce DOM nodes memory usage significantly.

+## Core

+The key is how to calculate visible elements and simulate scrolling virtually.

 ## License